Let’s go off the beaten track. Time to get out of the city, refresh and reconnect with nature – without having to say goodbye to home comforts.

-Think of our narrowboats as having all the benefits of camping and experiencing nature, throughout the whole year, without the hassle.
+Think of our narrowboats as having all the benefits of camping and experiencing nature without the hassle.

 Our two narrowboats; Miss Ellie and Moonraker, are hidden in the corner of our working farm and offer a one-of-a-kind glamping experience.
 On the farm we grow cereals, make silage, keep sheep, cattle and pigs as well as being home to 14 wind turbines.
 As farmers, we’re early risers but not to worry most of the action happens in the farm steading half a mile away so any farmyard noise should be to a minimum.